Adebayojosephine/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This directory contains lessons and codes on more pointers, arrays and strings
+More pointers, arrays, and strings